SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Sessions (1-11)
 - What is computer and what characterstics does computer hold ?
 What are the use cases of Server, TV, Phone ?
-- What is Client-Server architecture ?
-Transferring media from Phone to Laptop (Viceversa)
+- What is client-server architecture ?
+Transferring media from phone to laptop (Vice versa)
-- How does Operating system works ?
-For example windows OS ?
+- How does windows operating system works ?
 We have 2 types of OS Linux and Windows.
 - What is the difference between Linux (Servers world) and Windows operating systems ?
 - How to connect to Linux server (Node) ?
 Box ---> Server, Lock ---> Public key, Key ---> Private key
 - What are the authentication mechanisms to connect to linux server ?